-he planning process engaged a diverse group of stakeholders who actively participated in the development of this Transformation Plan which is the Roadmap for Russell's future.
-Outreach and engagement activities took place via a formal planning structure shown in the following diagram, as well as a variety of other methods: meetings with Beecher Terrace residents and the broader community, stakeholder interviews, focus groups, resident, neighborhood and business and community surveys, kitchen conversations, design workshops, photo documentary, site visits and tours, a dedicated website, newsletters, outreach to clergy and religious institutions, and outreach workers who canvassed the neighborhood, among others.
-Community feedback has consistently supported the need for a comprehensive transformation of Russell that will create a neighborhood of choice and opportunity that will encourage existing families to stay, and new families to move to the neighborhood, and improve the quality of life, safety, accessibility, and economic conditions for everyone.
+he planning process engaged a diverse group of residents, organizations and stakeholders who actively participated in the development of the Transformation Plan which is the Roadmap for Russell's future.
+Outreach and engagement activities took place through a formal planning structure shown in the following diagram, as well as a variety of other methods: meetings with Beecher Terrace residents and the broader Russell community; stakeholder interviews; focus groups; resident, business, and community surveys; kitchen conversations; design workshops; a photo documentary; neighborhood site visits and tours; a dedicated Vision Russell website; Vision Russell newsletters; outreach to clergy and religious institutions; and outreach workers who canvassed the neighborhood, among others.
+Resident feedback has consistently supported the need for a comprehensive transformation plan for the Russell neighborhood that creates a community of choice and opportunity which encourages existing families to stay, attracts new families to the neighborhood, and improves the quality of life, safety, accessibility, and economic conditions for everyone.